 About the Department

 The Development Services Department of the City of Horseshoe Bay is here to serve you for all of your building construction, inspections, and land development needs.
-We can help you navigate through the various rules and regulations that are designed to guide our community’s growth and development in an orderly manner, and protect the health, safety, and character of our City.
+We can help you navigate through the various rules and regulations that are designed to guide our community’s growth and development in an orderly manner, protect the health & safety of our residents and the character of our City.

 Our goal is to help you to help us maintain Horseshoe Bay as a world class resort and retirement community.
 Whatever your project needs may be you should use the resources and staff that are available to you in the City’s Development Services Department.
 Call 830-598-9959 for assistance.